sg16-unicode/sg16-meetings/README.md

     so leaves performance on the table.
   - Tom acknowledged that views are not well optimized today and suggested that might change in the future.
-  - Jens indicated low expectations with regard to such performance improvements and noted the lack of improvements for, for example, string concatenation.
+  - Jens indicated low expectations with regard to teaching optimizers the peculiarities of views and noted the lack of improvements for, for example, string concatenation.
-  - Jens opined that implementors tend to be better off focussing on spec benchmarks.
+  - Jens opined that implementors tend to be better off focussing on SPEC benchmarks.
   - Jens explained that the incremental processing of view pipelines requires intermediate state that is difficult to lower to a vectorizable loop.
   - Jens observed that vectorizing optimizers still lag the performance achieved by hand